Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 - Choose oil, not butter, for moist bread (save the butter for cake)

 - Gently fold wet and dry ingredients together with a spatula for tender texture

 - Start checking the bread at 50 minutes.
 When just a few moist crumbs cling to the tester toothpick, remove the bread immediately.
 Don't bake it one minute longer.

 Stick around after the recipe for an optional streusel topping and some tasty variations.
-Please check out the Amazon capsule and learn how to turn frozen, ripe bananas into natural and healthy ice cream.
 Enjoy!

 - 3 large bananas, very ripe

 - 1/2 cup white sugar*